 Much of the small talk between the couple and some of the 2,000 guests – drawn from the worlds of politics, business and the armed forces and academia – was about how she and her husband were enjoying their whirlwind trip to India.

 William delivered a brief message from the Queen and Prince Philip, followed by his own remarks.
 More from ITV’s coverage of tonight’s festivities:

 Let’s talk about Kate’s look for tonight’s party.
 She chose separates by Temperley London from the spring/summer 2016 collection.

-The pieces are crafted from different material: the skirt is 100% silk lined in stretch silk georgette, while the top is all nylon lined in that same stretch silk.
+The pieces are crafted from different materials: the skirt is 100% silk lined in stretch silk georgette, while the top is all nylon lined in that same stretch silk.
 My theory on why there are two different materials: because the top and bottom have different amounts of embroidery to support, and also because the density of that embellishment differs significantly between the two garments.
 The top has to accommodate more embroidery in a smaller space than the skirt.
-If not structurally supported by a fabric that can withstand the stress on the material the piece could easily fall apart after minimal wear.
+If not structurally supported by a fabric that can withstand the stress on the material, the piece could easily fall apart after minimal wear.

 If thinking the evening’s attire had nothing to do with India, one discovers in the product description there *is* a tie to the Tour:

 The Delphia Crop Top carries the season’s theme of global curiosities with opulent embroidery motifs of Indian Chintz and lattice.